owncloud-archive/documentation/admin_manual/configuration/server/occ_apps_command.rst

 Using the occ apps Command
 ==========================

-This command description references to ownCloud maintained apps commands only.
+.. note:: This command reference covers the ownCloud maintained apps commands.

 ownCloud's ``occ`` command (ownCloud console) is ownCloud's command-line interface.
-You can perform many common server operations with ``occ``, such as installing and upgrading ownCloud, managing users and groups, encryption, passwords, LDAP setting, and more.
+You can perform common server operations with ``occ``, including installing and upgrading ownCloud, managing users and groups, encryption, passwords, and LDAP setting.

-``occ`` is in the :file:`owncloud/` directory; for example :file:`/var/www/owncloud` on Ubuntu Linux. ``occ`` is a PHP script.
+``occ`` is in the :file:`owncloud/` directory; for example :file:`/var/www/owncloud` on Ubuntu Linux.
+``occ`` is a PHP script.
-**You must run it as your HTTP user** to ensure that the correct permissions are maintained on your ownCloud files and directories.
+**You must run it as your HTTP user** to ensure that your ownCloud files and directories retain the correct permissions.

 occ Command Directory
 ---------------------